ProstoKSI/pyscrapper/README.rst

-pyscrapper
+PyScrapper
 ==========

-Python light-weighted and Redis-back scrapper for web-sites
+Light-weighted and with Redis backend scrapper for web-sites written on Python

 .. contents::